shreyrai99/QUIZ-WEBSITE/README.md

 4.Emoticons are displayed at last based on your performance! <br/>
 5.The user gets to know instantly whether the current question he attempted was wrong or right. <br/>

-# Motivation Behind making the App #
-During lockdown I realized a paradigm shift in the way education is being imparted <br/>
-This was made as a fun excercise to implement what I learnt in front end in order to acknowledge the changes that are happening

 # Working #